GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 |12SMarVer1|CGTGCCAGCCACCGCG|GGGTATCTAATCCYAGTTTG| |
 |16Schord|ATGCGAGAAGACCCTRTGGAGCT|CCTNGGTCGCCCCAAC| |

-Other loci can be added, but you'll need to set new parameters in Options.txt, and 00_Code/Parameters folder.
+Other loci can be added, but you'll need to set new parameters in *Options.txt*, and *00_Code/Parameters* folder.

 ### Rename raw files